Understanding the Initial Situation

 Q: What steps can I take to address my water’s unpleasant smell and taste?

-A: Upon encountering a rotten egg smell or rusty taste in your water, one effective solution involves replacing the standard anode rod with an electrified anode rod.
+A: Upon encountering a rotten egg smell or rusty taste in your water, one practical solution involves replacing the standard anode rod with an electrified anode rod.
 Additionally, running a bleach solution through the entire hot water system can help eliminate the smell and taste caused by the reaction between the anode rod and bacteria.

 Q: How can I determine the quality of my water, especially if I use well water?